Google Analytics tags

 • The adhesive on the 3M tape is very strong so make sure the glass is oriented properly before the adhesive touches the backing plate.

-• Take a look at the other mirror for reference and consider making some shims from cardboard and taping them in place on the inside edges of the mirror housing opening.
-This may be useful in ensuring a gap around the glass is relatively even when pressing the glass into place.
+• Take a look at the other mirror for reference, and consider making some cardboard shims and taping them in place along the inside edges of the mirror housing opening.
+This may help ensure a relatively even gap around the glass when pressing it into place.

-• I positioned the bottom edge of the glass into the proper position and then tilted the glass vertically where it came into full contact with the backing plate.
+• I positioned the bottom edge of the glass and then tilted it vertically until it came into full contact with the backing plate.
+An alternative is to apply adhesive tape to the aluminum backing plate, then align the glass.

 No comments: